jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Custom Components _Alpha_/Creating custom components _Alpha_.md

 ---

 :::hint{type="danger"}
-This feature is currently in its **Alpha **stage of development.&#x20;
+This feature is currently in its **Alpha **stage of development.

-- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.&#x20;
+- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.
-- In this phase, the feature may contain bugs or behave unpredictably.&#x20;
+- In this phase, the feature may contain bugs or behave unpredictably.
-- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.&#x20;
+- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.
 - We encourage you to provide feedback and report any issues to help us improve and refine the feature for future releases.
 :::

 ## File Location

 In a Jigx project all custom components are created in the **components** folder with the .jigx extension,  for example, custom-card.jigx.
 You can create subfolders inside the component folder if required.
 Ensure you use a unique naming convention for each file in each folder.
 If files have the same name Jigx Builder uses the first file found in the components folder with that name and shows it in the IntelliSense code snippet in a jig file.
-If you have a components folder under jigs or elsewhere in your project, Jigx Builder sees it as components and validates the jigs against the rules of components.&#x20;
+If you have a components folder under jigs or elsewhere in your project, Jigx Builder sees it as components and validates the jigs against the rules of components.

 ![Component folder](https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-_OYOwk6ShiIrcLFqDCZu9-20241119-124255.png "Component folder")